CodeShayk/ApiAggregator/README.md

 ## Getting Started?
 ### i.
 Installation
-Install the nuget package as below.
+Install the latest version of ApiAggregator nuget package with command below.

 ```
 NuGet\Install-Package ApiAggregator
 ```

 ### ii.
-Implementation Guide
+Developer Guide

-Please read [Implementation Guide](https://github.com/CodeShayk/ApiAggregator/blob/master/ApiAggregator.md) for details on how to implement ApiAggregator in your project.
+Please read [Developer Guide](https://github.com/CodeShayk/ApiAggregator/blob/master/ApiAggregator.md) for details on how to implement ApiAggregator in your project.

 ## Support